 A simple business website takes 1-2 weeks.
 A professional site with database, admin panel, and e-commerce takes 3-5 weeks.
-The biggest factor isn't the coding — it's how quickly you can get me your content.
+The biggest factor isn't the coding.
+It's how quickly you can get me your content.

 I've been building websites for a while now, and the timeline question comes up in every single conversation.
 So here's a genuinely honest breakdown of what to expect.